Admission Screening

 Students engaged in new learning through meaningful art encounters

-Screening takes place one time per year on the third Friday of September
+Screening takes place two times per year, on the second Friday of September and the fourth Friday of February.

-To be eligible to screen, students must have earned at least 60 credits with an overall GPA of 3.00.
+To be eligible to screen, students must have earned at least 45 credits with an overall GPA of 3.00.
 The Praxis Core or ACT/SAT scores are no longer required unless GPA is below 3.0.
 Applicants with acceptable scores on the Praxis Core or ACT/SAT may be considered regardless of their overall GPA.
-In addition, they must provide a completed a Criminal History Disclosure Statement Authorization and Release Form (PDF), college transcript and art portfolio of recent work that can include both 2D and 3D work.
+In addition, they must complete the online Art Education Professional Program Application through Watermark and prepare an art portfolio of recent work that can include both 2D and 3D work.

 PROCEDURES AND REQUIREMENTS FOR ADMISSION TO THE ART EDUCATION PROGRAM

 • Present a portfolio of visual work at the screening.
-Students may do this by showing their work through a personal website, google drive, or by providing a thumb drive.
-The portfolio must consist of 10 recent and strongest work completed at the university or junior college level.
-The work should represent the depth and breathe of the student's artistic experiences and can include both 2D and 3D work.
-For optimum consideration students should provide their portfolio prior to the screening date to Dr. Jinyoung Koh at
+Students may do this by showing their work through a personal website, Google Drive, or by providing a thumb drive.
+The portfolio must consist of 10 recent and strongest works completed at the university or junior college level.
+The work should represent the depth and breadth of the student's artistic experiences and can include both 2D and 3D work.
+For optimum consideration, students should provide their portfolio prior to the screening date.